dylanbenemerito1/shipt-analyzer/shipt_analyzer_portfolio.md

 *   **Custom Scoring Algorithm:** Each order is graded on a 100-point scale based on a custom formula that prioritizes the effective hourly rate.
 The result is a simple, color-coded verdict: **Take** (high value), **Maybe** (moderate value), or **Skip** (low value).

 *   **Intelligent Batching:** To avoid paying for a maps API, I created a custom grid map of my shopping area (Lincoln, NE).
-The analyzer uses this to identify when two separate orders are close enough to be batched together, suggesting custom, high-efficiency batches that the official app might miss.
+The analyzer uses this to identify when two separate orders are close enough to be batched together, suggesting custom, high-efficiency bat markdownches that the official app might miss.

 *   **Tip Intelligence:** The app learns from past performance.
 After completing an order, I can log the final tip amount.
 The analyzer uses this historical data, synced to Google Sheets, to add bonus points to future orders from historically high-tipping stores or neighborhoods, further optimizing my decision-making.